pythonwithalex/Spring2015/week3/class_exercises.md

 + In the while loop, why would it be a bad idea to print `n` on the last line of the loop?
 + What is the value of `n` after the for loop completes? after the while loop completes?
 Does this surprise you in either case?

-## A For Loop and an Equivalent List Comprehension
+## A For Loop and an Equivalent List Comprehension: Example 1

 ````python
 # a for loop